Learn Like Leonardo da Vinci with Study Notes and Learning Journals

 One of the very best examples of learning through writing and drawing is Leonardo daVinci (1452–1519) who recorded his questions, answers, and discoveries in notebooks.
 Over a period of about 30 years, he kept learning journals in which he wrote about and drew over 5000 pages of study notes in all of the subjects that interested him.
 This learning process helped him record information he read and research he did, and it gave him a place to work through ideas until he deeply understood them.

-Leonardo was a genius, but he needed notebooks because they helped him think, understand, and remember.
+Leonardo was a genius, but he used notebooks because they helped him think, understand, and remember.
 Countless other people in pre-screen days kept notebooks too — diaries, journals, logs, commonplace books, nature notebooks, and sketchbooks, many of which have been handed down for generations or entrusted to museums and libraries.
 Modern students in the UK do something similar with learning logs and Charlotte Mason homeschoolers use notebooking for learning journals, commonplace books, written narrations, and other types of notebooks.These learning journals can become like personal encyclopedias with notes on all the things the creator is discovering.

 Simple study notes make learning stick